Center for Cooperative Media

 Providing needed training and assistance that addresses the changing media landscape, particularly on the local and hyperlocal levels.

-Through major investments by the University and generous gifts from the Geraldine R. Dodge Foundation the John S. and James L. Knight Foundation, the Center leverages the resources of the School of Communication and Media’s HD television broadcast studios, up to the minute radio production studios, editing suites, multi-platform newsrooms, advanced Internet and IT facilities, office space and operating and technical support services.
+Through major investments by the University and generous gifts from the Geraldine R. Dodge Foundation and the John S. and James L. Knight Foundation, the Center leverages the resources of the School of Communication and Media’s HD television broadcast studios, up to the minute radio production studios, editing suites, multi-platform newsrooms, advanced Internet and IT facilities, office space and operating and technical support services.
 This modern physical working environment provides needed support to New Jersey- based media organizations throughout the state.
 The results include joint ventures that ensure deeper news coverage of New Jersey and greater distribution means for New Jersey-centric news and information.
 Building this focal point for New Jersey media also provides SCM students with unique on-campus work-study and internship opportunities and a curriculum that provides direct engagement with media.
 It is also a national anchor for forums, guest lectures and research into the future of journalism.

 The Center for Cooperative Media is funded by the following organizations: